Ray Gunn: Background and development

-In February 2022, it was announced that Bird would revive Ray Gunn for Skydance Animation after being dormant for decades.
+In 2021, Bird signed a deal with Skydance Animation to direct Ray Gunn.
+The project saw Bird re-team not only with John Lasseter, under whose leadership at Pixar he wrote and directed The Incredibles (2004), Ratatouille (2007), and Incredibles 2 (2018), but also with David Ellison and Dana Goldberg, under whose leadership at Skydance Media he directed Mission: Impossible - Ghost Protocol (2011); all four would serve as producers on the film.
+Bird also reassembled frequent collaborators including music composer Michael Giacchino, character designers Teddy Newton and Tony Fucile, editor Darren T. Holmes, and storyboard artist Jeffrey Lynch for the film.
+In February 2022, it was officially announced that Bird would revive the project after it became dormant for decades.
 That July, Bird described Ray Gunn as a more adult project in the noir genre, "sort of a detective film in an alternate future" that follows protagonist Raymond Gunn.
-He stated, "If you mashed up The Maltese Falcon (1930) with Buck Rogers (1929–1967), it might be something like that.
+He stated, "If you mashed up The Maltese Falcon with Buck Rogers, it might be something like that.
 But hopefully with a bit more action and funnier."
-In October 2023, it was reported that the film would be computer animated instead of hand-drawn, and that the budget had been trimmed, which would later be revealed to be $150+ million.
+Bird stated that because of his desire to play the film towards a slightly older audience, Pixar was never considered as a potential candidate for the film as he felt that it would not fit the studio's sensibilities.
+In October 2023, it was reported that the film would be computer-animated instead of hand-drawn as originally conceived, and that the budget had been trimmed, which would later be revealed to be $150+ million.
 Following the announcement of Pixar's Incredibles 3 (2028) in August 2024, TheWrap reported that Ray Gunn was still in development, and that it would be released by Netflix in 2026.
-His commitments to the project would cause Bird to step away from directing and just write and executive produce Incredibles 3 for Pixar, leading him to choose Peter Sohn to direct that project for Pixar while he focuses on Ray Gunn.
-Skydance Animation Madrid's VP of Finance and Operations, Carolina Borreguero Sanz, confirmed in October 2025 that Bird's project with the studio (identified as Ray Gunn in an article from The Hollywood Reporter) would release after the studio's third film, Swapped, both in 2026.
+His commitment to the project would cause Bird to step away from directing his screenplay for Incredibles 3, choosing Peter Sohn to replace him as director.
+Skydance Animation Madrid's VP of Finance and Operations, Carolina Borreguero Sanz, confirmed in October 2025 that Ray Gunn would release after the studio's third film, Swapped, both in 2026.
+In April 2026, Lisa Beroud was revealed to be another producer on the film.